 Overall, the two jurisdictions offer businesses as well as investors a large number of benefits regarding the environment, taxation regime, business incorporation, banking facilities, labor force, immigration policy, and living standards.
 However, each place has different strengths in different factors.
 Keep reading and find out.
 We keep it simple but precise for you!

-1. Economic and political environment
+The economic and political environment

-According to “Ease of Doing Business Rank” benchmarked to May 2019 from The World Bank, Singapore is standing at number 2, leaving the first place to New Zealand, and Hong Kong is following at number 3 in the list.
+According to the 2020 Ease of Doing Business Rankings from The World Bank, Singapore stands at number 2, leaving first place to New Zealand, and Hong Kong follows at number 3 in the list.

 Infrastructure facilities like business premises and services are also available nearly all the time, making it much easier for people to run their businesses.
-One impressive example is that Hong Kong is ranked at number 3 in the ranking list from The World Bank regarding “Getting Electricity”, while Singapore is at number 19.
+One impressive example is that Hong Kong is ranked number 3 in the ranking list from The World Bank regarding “Getting Electricity”, while Singapore is at number 19.

-- Basic of taxation
+- Basic taxation

-As mentioned above, tax plays an important role in building a business and they are always at the top of priorities of the agenda.
+As mentioned above, tax plays an important role in building a business and they are always at the top of priorities the agenda.
 Hong Kong and Singapore are globally well-known for their competitive, efficient, and outstanding tax systems which offer companies and entrepreneurs low tax rates, as well as advantages with different tax reliefs.

-Due to these dominant points, Hong Kong and Singapore have drawn a large flow of investors, specifically foreign investors, to come and put their company in through years.
+Due to these dominant points, Hong Kong and Singapore have drawn a large flow of investors, specifically foreign investors, to come and put their company in through the years.

 - Corporate tax